elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-did-the-introduction-of-the-ipod-in-the-late-2000s-change-apples-market-presence.md

 url: /learn/computer-science/questions/how-did-the-introduction-of-the-ipod-in-the-late-2000s-change-apples-market-presence
 score: -1.0
 related_article1:
-    id: 160417
+    id: 160606
+    title: >-
-    title: What was significant about the introduction of the Power Mac G4 Cube in the early 2000s?
+        What was innovative about the design of the Power Mac G4 Cube?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-significant-about-the-introduction-of-the-power-mac-g4-cube-in-the-early-2000s
+    url: /learn/computer-science/questions/what-was-innovative-about-the-design-of-the-power-mac-g4-cube
 related_article2:
-    id: 160436
+    id: 160597
-    title: What innovations did Apple introduce with the development of lightweight notebooks?
+    title: >-
+        What was significant about the introduction of the Power Mac G4 Cube in the early 2000s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-innovations-did-apple-introduce-with-the-development-of-lightweight-notebooks
+    url: /learn/computer-science/questions/what-was-significant-about-the-introduction-of-the-power-mac-g4-cube-in-the-early-2000s
 related_article3:
-    id: 160535
+    id: 160431
-    title: How did advances in display technology contribute to technological advancements in computing?
+    title: >-
+        How did the introduction of Boot Camp enhance the functionality of Mac computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-advances-in-display-technology-contribute-to-technological-advancements-in-computing
+    url: /learn/computer-science/questions/how-did-the-introduction-of-boot-camp-enhance-the-functionality-of-mac-computers
 related_article4:
-    id: 160532
+    id: 160538
-    title: What role did iLife and iWork updates play in Apple's software ecosystem?
+    title: >-
+        What innovations did Apple introduce with the development of lightweight notebooks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-role-did-ilife-and-iwork-updates-play-in-apples-software-ecosystem
+    url: /learn/computer-science/questions/what-innovations-did-apple-introduce-with-the-development-of-lightweight-notebooks
 related_article5:
-    id: 160601
+    id: 160424
+    title: >-
-    title: What was the impact of the iPod's introduction in the late 2000s on Apple's product lineup?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-the-impact-of-the-ipods-introduction-in-the-late-2000s-on-apples-product-lineup
+    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 ---

 &nbsp;